JaredHGray/startup/README.md

 - using specific selectors, such as inheritance making it a bit easier to divide and specify individual CSS rules
 - trying out flex on the game.html webpage and it seems to be working well, especially using the em rule to indicate width and height then wrap-around to make the 4 input options line-up
 - rely on percentages and em to dictate where an item is located on the screen, using px to hard-code makes it look funky where switching screen size
+- addEventListener to have JS run when certain events happen
+- 'DOMContentLoaded' is useful for when screen loads
+- document.getElementByID and ClassName are super helpful
+- setInterval and clearInterval can be used to count things at a set pace